 You’ll also want to make sure the IRS has your current address.
 If they don’t, they’ll send their response (and any other notices) to the most recent address they have on file, which may not be your current one.

-If you filed another type of form or are representing a business, you’ll need to submit Form 4506-T, Request for Transcript of Tax Return.
+If you filed another type of form or need a transcript for a later tax year, you’ll need to submit Form 4506-T, Request for Transcript of Tax Return.
 Once the IRS receives and processes your 4506-T form, they will send you a free transcript.

 The last option may be the easiest and most hands-free answer to the question, “How much do I owe the IRS?”
 No need for an online portal, a phone call, or a form in the mail.
 Instead, you can have someone do that leg work for you.

-Tax debt professionals (like CPAs, tax attorneys, and EAs) can work with the IRS on your behalf to find out exactly how much your tax liability is.
-All you’ll need to do is give them the information they need and kick back while they deal with the IRS for you.
-And once they find out how much you owe, they can offer you customized solutions.
+Tax debt professionals (like CPAs, tax attorneys, and EAs) can work with the IRS on your behalf to find out exactly how much you owe.
+All you’ll need to do is give them a few personal details and kick back while they deal with the IRS for you.
+And once they find out how much you owe, they can also offer you customized solutions to help you pay off the debt and stay out of trouble.

 Once you figure out how much you owe the IRS, your next step is to figure out what to do about it.

-If you have money in your bank account to cover your balance, it’s as easy as just paying that payoff amount to the IRS.
+If you have money in your bank account to cover your balance, it’s as easy as just paying your bill.

-But what do you do if you don’t have the money to pay your taxes owed?
+But what do you do if you can’t pay the IRS?

 The IRS isn’t blind to this problem.
 They offer solutions for cases like this, which include an installment agreement and Offer in Compromise.
 Not everyone qualifies for each solution though, so it’s important to find an available option that can offer you some relief.